ToreGore/NLP1_ex2/README.md

-# NLP1_ex2
+# NLP1
-Repository for the exercise 2 of the UZH class Machine Learning for Natural Language Processing 1
+A repository regarding the exercises of the course "Machine Learning for Natural Language Processing 1" held at UZH during the fall semester of 2020